The team behind Nike Mind

 How to think about private sector careers if you’re a neuroscience student (or postdoc)

 Last weekend I had the good fortune to participate in a panel at Neuromatch Academy on career development for neuroscience students.
-If you’re a student who’s only ever experienced academia – and especially if your advisors have only ever seen academia – it can be hard to break out of academo-normative thinking and conceptualize the
+If you’re a student who’s only ever experienced academia – and especially if your advisors have only ever seen academia – it can be hard to break out of academo-normative thinking and conceptualize the wider world of mainstream careers.
+(This problem is so weird that some academics refer to the path that 80-90% of graduate degree holders choose as “alternative careers” or ‘alt-ac’.)

 Prof. Fairclough and I got into a great discussion about practical BCIs on the sidelines of the Neuroadaptive Technology Conference in Liverpool in the summer of 2019.
 Here’s the podcast.